ON THIS PAGE: You will learn about the different ways doctors use to treat men with this type of cancer. To see other pages, use the menu.

 Chemotherapy may be given before surgery when the doctor is concerned that the tumor in the penis may be too large to be completely removed with surgery or has spread to the regional lymph nodes.
 Then, chemotherapy may be used to shrink a tumor so it can be completely removed.
 Penile cancer that cannot be removed with surgery is sometimes treated with a combination of chemotherapy and radiation therapy.
 If the cancer has not spread beyond the pelvis, chemotherapy and/or radiation therapy may be given to destroy enough of the cancer to make surgery is possible.
 Chemotherapy is also used for penile cancer that has spread to other parts of the body (see Metastatic penile cancer, below).

-It should be noted that not all of these drugs are readily available for people with penile cancer, and they may only be available as part of a clinical trial.
-Because penile cancer is uncommon, there is not as much published information on chemotherapy for penile cancer as for many other cancers.
+Not all of these drugs are readily available for men with penile cancer.
+They may only be available as part of a clinical trial.
+Because penile cancer is uncommon, there is not as much published information on systemic chemotherapy for penile cancer as for many other cancers.
 There is no clear evidence that chemotherapy for penile cancer helps men live longer or improves their quality of life.
-Therefore, the decision to use chemotherapy for penile cancer is not simple.
-When chemotherapy is used, there is general agreement among cancer specialists that drug combinations that include cisplatin and involve two or three drugs work better than a single drug, but this has not been proven in clinical trials.
+Therefore, the decision to use systemic chemotherapy for penile cancer is not simple.
+When chemotherapy is used, there is general agreement among cancer specialists that drug combinations that include cisplatin and involve 2 or 3 drugs work better than a single drug, but this has not been proven in clinical trials.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.
 Chemotherapy may also increase the risk of cardiovascular disease and of other cancers in the future.